Tiamz01/mlops-spacy-sentiment-analysis/README.md

 ### :arrow_heading_down: Dataset

-Dataset files are automatically downloaded from [this repo](https://github.com/dmytrovoytko/reviews-sentiment-dataset), they are in parquet format and ~15mb.
+Dataset files are automatically downloaded from [this repo](https://github.com/dmytrovoytko/reviews-sentiment-dataset), they are in parquet format and ~20mb each.
 If you want to work with additional files, you can put them into `./train_model/data/` directory and change function `load_data_from_parquet()` in `./train_model/orchestrate.py`.
-Samples of each partition (by year) you can see in `./train_model/data/` directory.
+Samples of each partition (by years) you can see in `./train_model/data/` directory.

+Data preprocessing includes filtering out outliers - too short (<25) and too long (>3000) reviews.
+Majority of retings are positive (4 and 5), so I added balancing positive and negative sentiments to improve prediction accuracy.

 ![Dataset details](/screenshots/dataset-details.png)